thanek/sharp-fu-y30-mqtt-esp/README.md

 * some dupont jumper wiring cables
 * some soldering skills

-To integrate the ESP8266 with Sharp FU-Y30 air purifier you need to both of it's PCBs.
-One is the mainboard and it is at the bottom of the device.
+To integrate the ESP8266 with Sharp FU-Y30 air purifier you need to access both of it's PCBs.
+One is the mainboard and it is at the bottom of the device closed in the black plastic box.

 ![Mainboard](./doc/sharp-fu-y30-mainboard-front.png)